ImangazalievM/CleanArchitectureManifest/README.md

 **Interactor** - an object that implements business logic for a specific application.

 But it's all in theory.
 In practice, only Interactors are used.
-At least I have not seen any applications that uses Entity.
+At least I have not seen any application that uses Entity.
 By the way, many confuse Entity with DTO (Data Transfer Object).
 The fact is that the Entity of Clean Architecture is not exactly the Entity that we are used to seeing.

 **Use Case** - is a series of operations to achieve a goal.
 Example of a use case for user registration: